sobolevn/awesome-cryptography/README.md

 ### Books

+- [A Graduate Course in Applied Cryptography](https://crypto.stanford.edu/~dabo/cryptobook/) - The book covers many constructions for different tasks in cryptography.
 - [An Introduction to Mathematical Cryptography](http://www.math.brown.edu/~jhs/MathCryptoHome.html) -  is an introduction to modern cryptography.
 - [Crypto101](https://www.crypto101.io/) - Crypto 101 is an introductory course on cryptography.
 - [Cryptography Engineering](https://www.schneier.com/books/cryptography_engineering/) - Learn to build cryptographic protocols that work in the real world.